PEXANE2/azure-docs.tr-tr/articles/vs-azure-tools-storage-explorer-relnotes.md

 #### <a name="fixes"></a>Düzeltmeleri

-* Düzeltildi: Microsoft Accounts 8-12 saatte bir yeniden kimlik doğrulaması gerektir
+* Düzenle Microsoft hesapları her 8-12 saatte bir yeniden kimlik doğrulaması gerektirir

 #### <a name="known-issues"></a>Bilinen Sorunlar